mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 * compile_commands.json

-The configuration files tell clangd how each source file is compiled. clangd uses the configuration files to make the connections between all your source files.
+The configuration files tell clangd how each source file is compiled. clangd uses the configuration files to make the connections between the source files.
 It's possible to use both _.clangd_ and _compile_commands.json_ in one project.
-In that configuration, _.clangd_ is used to change global options for clangd, and _compile_commands.json_ is used to describe the compile flags for each source file.
+In that configuration, _.clangd_ is used to specify global options for clangd, and _compile_commands.json_ is used to describe the compile flags for each source file.

 When invoked on a certain file, clangd searches for the configuration files in the parent directory of the file.
 The implication is that by default, all paths in the configuration files are relative to the current file.
+The exception is the `directory` field in _compile_commands.json_.
+This must be an absolute path.
+However, the paths passed to the `arguments` field can be relative to the current file on which clangd is operating on.

 Generally, _compile_commands.json_ is preferred, and overrides _.clangd_, which overrides _compile_flags.txt_.
 The recommended place to put the configuration files is in the root of your project.